ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-28. Pruning.
-    1. Pruning is a popular technique where certain weights of a neural network are set to 0.
-Why is it desirable?
+Q. Dead neuron.
+1. What’s a dead neuron?
-    2. How do you choose what to prune from a neural network?
+1. How do we detect them in our neural network?
+1. How to prevent them?

 <details><summary><b>Answer</b></summary>